 - Work to secure market access for Irish products in key sectors in high-growth and emerging markets

-We work closely with the Embassy and with key Irish state agencies to promote trade, tourism, and inward investment.
+We work closely with the Embassy of Ireland in London and with key Irish state agencies to promote trade, tourism, and inward investment.
 With offices in Britain focused on inward investment and Irish exports across sectors, Enterprise Ireland, IDA Ireland, the Irish Food Board, and Tourism Ireland are part of our Local Market Team.
 This team works together to maximise opportunities for Irish business interests.

-The Consulate of Ireland also works closely with the Irish Business Network Scotland, which was launched by Minister for Public Expenditure and Reform Paschal Donohoe T.D. in Edinburgh Castle in June 2016.
-This organisation was established with a view to connecting senior professionals and entrepreneurs from across Scotland and Ireland in order to increase business.
-For more information, including details of how to join, visit the Irish Business Network Scotland website.
+The Consulate also works closely with Causeway: Ireland-Scotland Business Exchange (formerly the Irish Business Network Scotland), which was launched by Minister for Public Expenditure and Reform Paschal Donohoe T.D. in Edinburgh Castle in June 2016.
+This organisation was established with a view to connecting senior professionals and entrepreneurs from across Scotland and Ireland in order to help develop business and economic cooperation, and it is supported by both the Irish and Scottish Governments.
+For more information, including details of how to join, visit the Causeway website.